Crown Point, Indiana

 Crown Point is a city in and the county seat of Lake County, Indiana, United States.
-The population was 33,899 at the 2020 census.
+The population was 34,884 per the 2023 American Community Survey.
 The city was incorporated in 1868.
 On October 31, 1834, Solon Robinson and his family became the first settlers to an area that later became Crown Point.
 Due to its location, Crown Point is known as the "Hub of Lake County".

 The city is surrounded by Merrillville to the north, Winfield to the east, Cedar Lake to the southwest, St. John to the west, and unincorporated Schererville to the northwest.
 The southern and southwestern parts of Crown Point border some unincorporated areas of Lake County.